Alternative Choices for You

-Windscribe Ltd is a fledgling VPN provider based in Ontario, Canada.
-It was founded in 2016, which makes Windscribe an incredibly young VPN service.
-Last time we reviewed Windscribe VPN, its features were not easy to find on its website.
-The good news is that since then Windscribe has updated its website to include a “Features” page.
-It can easily be found on the menu at the top of the website.
+Windscribe Ltd is a fledgling VPN provider that makes its home in Ontario, Canada.
+Founded in 2016, it's an incredibly young service, and the last time we reviewed Windscribe we had difficulty finding its features on its website.
+The good news is that since then, Webscribe has updated its site and included a handy "Features" page.

 - Unlimited simultaneous connections